Menu

 Samsung technologies

 • Smart TV: Nearly every TV made by Samsung supports smart technology and access to a large library of popular streaming apps.
 This includes Netflix, Apple TV and Disney+.
-Samsung’s Tizen platform may not be as well-known as Roku or Android, but it is especially user friendly.
+Samsung TVs use their own OS, the Tizen One UI platform, instead of the Roku, Fire or Apple TV OSes.

 • Voice control: Users can easily jump between their app collection to find specific movies and TV shows with ease.
-Convenient voice controls powered by Amazon Alexa, Hey Google and Samsung’s own Bixby digital assistant can help with this.
+Convenient voice controls powered by Amazon Alexa or Samsung’s own Bixby digital assistant can help with this.

 Note that TV manufacturers have a habit of tweaking common terms for TV technologies as they integrate them into their own lineup of TVs.
 Samsung is no exception to this.
 For example, Quantum HDR is a term coined by Samsung for their innovative line of TVs that combine the high-contrast clarity of HDR with the extremely tiny pixels used for QLED displays.
 The result is an all-around brighter and more vibrant viewing experience.